Zack Short Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.18).
+- The Royals have a 5.22 team ERA that ranks 28th across all MLB pitching staffs.

-- The Royals are sending Lynch (2-4) to the mound for his ninth start of the season.
-He is 2-4 with a 4.18 ERA and 31 strikeouts through 47 1/3 innings pitched.
+- The Royals will send Yarbrough (2-4) to the mound for his fifth start of the season.
+He is 2-4 with a 5.29 ERA and 19 strikeouts through 32 1/3 innings pitched.

-- In his most recent appearance on Friday, July 7, the lefty tossed six innings against the Cleveland Guardians, giving up three earned runs while surrendering six hits.
+- In his last appearance on Sunday, July 9, the left-hander threw six innings against the Cleveland Guardians, allowing one earned run while surrendering six hits.

-- The 26-year-old has amassed an ERA of 4.18, with 5.9 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .240 batting average against him.
+- The 31-year-old has put up a 5.29 ERA and 5.3 strikeouts per nine innings in 11 games this season, while allowing a batting average of .270 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.